 Farmers inside the Simalaha Community Conservancy in KAZA TFCA have more than enough fresh vegetables to feed their families, and surplus produce is sold.
 This because conservation agriculture is being practised here, and it’s changing people’s lives dramatically. read more

 The Kavango Zambezi (KAZA) Transfrontier Conservation Area is situated in the Okavango and Zambezi river basins where the borders of Angola, Botswana, Namibia, Zambia and Zimbabwe converge.
 It is the world's largest transfrontier conservation area, spanning approximately 520 000 km2 (similar in size to France).

 It includes 36 national parks, game reserves, community conservancies and game management areas.
-Most notably, the area includes the Zambezi Region, Chobe National Park, the Okavango Delta (the largest Ramsar Site in the World) and the Victoria Falls (a World Heritage Site and one of the Seven Natural Wonders of the World).
+Most notably, the area includes the Zambezi Region, Chobe National Park, the Okavango Delta and the Victoria Falls (a World Heritage Site and one of the Seven Natural Wonders of the World).

 Kavango Zambezi promises to be southern Africa's premier tourist destination with the largest contiguous population of the African elephant (approximately 250 000) on the continent.
 Conservation and tourism will be the vehicle for socio-economic development in the region.